fhiso/sources-and-citations/creators-name.md

     ListSeparator  ::=  S '&&' S

-By convention in this standard, the grammar production for such a list is the name of the individual item's production suffixed by `List`.
-The `CreatorsNameList` production follows this convention:
+By convention in this standard, the grammar production for such a list is the name of the individual item's production suffixed by `List`.  <a id="CreatorsNameList"></a>The `CreatorsNameList` production follows this
+convention:

     CreatorsNameList  ::=  CreatorsName ( ListSeparator CreatorsName )*